thehoneymad/gazet/README.md

-# Gazet: Component-Aware Geocoding with Hierarchical Address Validation
+# Gazet: A Journey to Understand Geocoding

-A geocoder and address validation engine that extends traditional geocoding architectures with component-aware processing and graduated hierarchy penalties.
+A Rust implementation reviving Mapbox's carmen-core geocoder to understand how addresses become locations.

-## Overview
+## Why Gazet Exists

-Gazet builds upon the proven Carmen geocoder architecture while introducing three key innovations:

-1. **Component-Aware Text Processing** - Classifies address elements by type (house numbers, street names, administrative regions, address ranges) during phrase generation
-2. **S2 Spatial Indexing** - Replaces Morton encoding with hierarchical S2 cell structures better suited for administrative boundaries
-3. **Ranged Address Feature Support** - Enables single features to represent entire address ranges with interpolation capabilities
+As an engineer, I wanted to deeply understand how an address actually gets broken down into a location.
+Just using a search engine wasn't enough - I needed to understand the mechanics.
+So I found Mapbox's long-lost geocoder implementation, carmen-core, and decided to revive it while learning Rust.

+Gazet is that revival - a learning project to understand geocoding from first principles.

 ## Current Status

 ✅ **Phase 2: Query Support** - COMPLETE

-All core query and coalescing functionality is implemented and tested.
+Core query and coalescing functionality from carmen-core is implemented and tested.

+## Future Vision

+These are aspirational goals for Gazet, not current features:

+1. **Component-Aware Text Processing** - Classify address elements by type (house numbers, street names, administrative regions, address ranges) during phrase generation
+2. **S2 Spatial Indexing** - Replace Morton encoding with hierarchical S2 cell structures better suited for administrative boundaries
+3. **Ranged Address Feature Support** - Enable single features to represent entire address ranges with interpolation capabilities

 ## Functional Differences from Carmen-Core